luciditee/Sigtopolis/README.md

 Sigtopolis
 ==========

+**Note:** Project is currently defunct and its engine is slated to be reimplemented in its own repository, with the game itself following.

 An open-source city simulator, powered by slick2d and isomatrix.

 Sigtopolis is an open-source city simulation game, using the slick2d/lwjgl libraries for rendering, sound, and pathfinding, as well as the custom-made Isomatrix game engine.

-Isomatrix uses Java and is therefore cross-platform on any 32 or 64 bit system supporting LWJGL.

-Support can be found at http://sigmatauproductions.com/sigtopolis as well as on irc.bladerock.net, in channel #sigtau-dev.
+Questions regarding this game can be asked in #sigtau-dev on irc.bladerock.org.